Rethinking Cross-lingual Gaps from a Statistical Viewpoint: A Framework of Cross-lingual Gaps

-In this section, we study the nature of source-target gaps induced by the two components.
-Specifically, we discuss how the likelihood of source-target agreement transforms with reduced ``response variance''. \paragraph{Source-target gaps due to biases: knowledge did not transfer ($\kappa=0$).}
+In this section, we study the nature of source-target gaps induced by the biased and unbiased errors.
+Specifically, we discuss how the likelihood of source-target agreement transforms with reduced response variance, i.e., increased value of $\alpha_s$ or $\alpha_t$. \paragraph{Source-target gaps due to biased error ($\kappa=0$).}

-\begin{prop} When knowledge did not transfer, the probability of shared response between source and target decreases with decreased response variance. \end{prop}